 Peacock Hand Warmer

-The cap seems to come off very easily which it shouldn’t.
-The plastic filing cap has two lines for measuring, first line is around 6mL, second line is aroun 12mL. with 12mL of Zippo fuel the hand warmer stayed warm for about 10 to 12 hours.
+The plastic filling cap has two lines for measuring out fuel, first line is around 6mL, second line is around 12mL.
+The cap does seem to come off the peacock hand warmer very easily, which it shouldn’t, but with 12mL of Zippo fuel it stayed hot for an impressive 10 to 12 hours.

-You have to put the hand warmer in a Velveteen Bag, because they get quite hot and you could burn your hands touching them directly for too long.
+You do have to put the hand warmer in a Velveteen bag though, because it gets quite hot and you could burn your hands by holding it for too long.

-There are tons of tutorial and demonstration how hand warmer works, so check it out.
+There are tons of tutorials and demonstrations on Youtube showing how the hand warmer works, make sure to check them out.

 Prepare to break more props and stuff, because material becomes more brittle in the cold and break more easily.
 Especially durable props and TPU mounts, they can crack easily when they hit something in the winter.